 The typical felony expungement case in California takes between four to five months, but the timeframe varies by court.
 We initiate work on your case the same day you sign up for our services.
 The courts in California hear cases in the same order in which they were filed, so the earlier you begin, the earlier your past felony record can be expunged.

 Many California felonies are eligible to be reduced to a misdemeanor.
-If your offense is one that is eligible and you did not receive a suspended prisons sentence, we will also ask the court to reduce your felony to a misdemeanor.
+If your offense is one that is eligible and you did not serve a prison sentence or receive a felony realignment sentence, we will also ask the court to reduce your felony to a misdemeanor.
 If the court grants the reduction, all rights (including the right to own a firearm) that were lost as a result of that felony conviction being a felony are restored.
 We do not charge extra to reduce a felony to a misdemeanor pursuant to Penal Code section 17(b).

-A felony is eligible for reduction so long as the sentence did not involve a prison sentence, including a suspended prison sentence, and the law says that the judge could have sentenced you to jail time.
+A felony is eligible for reduction so long as it is the type of offense under the Penal Code that can be a misdemeanor or a felony and the sentence did not result in serving a prison sentence.
+It is permittable that you received a suspended prison sentence, so long as you did not serve that sentence with the Department of Corrections and instead received a term of probation to complete.
+Serving jail time in a local county jail is not considered a prison sentence unless you were serving that time through a realignment sentence under Section 1170.
 Being eligible is just half of the battle.
-We must show that reducing your felony is in the interest of justice and that you are deserving.
+We also must show that reducing your felony is in the interest of justice and that you are deserving.
 We are experts at felony reduction and know what judges are looking for when they evaluate a reduction case.

 The cost to expunge a felony varies by attorney.
 Law firms that have extensive experience in the area of expungement tend to be less expensive.
 Our law firm will expunge your record for a single flat fee that we guarantee to be the lowest price among lawyers.